-An electrician or a plumber could ask for a down payment to be made before the work begins.
+Some contractors might request a down payment before starting the work.
 Here are tips on how to make your payments.

 The law does not detail how contracting work should be paid for.
 If possible, do not provide a down payment to a contractor, or pay only a very small sum.
 Some consumers have lost money after a company closed its doors, for example.

-If the electric or plumbing work is to be done over several weeks or months, you should reach an agreement with the contractor to pay in installments, following the progress of the work.
-You could, for example, retain a last payment (representing 10 to 15 % of the total project costs) until the work is completely done.
+Whether you hired a general contractor or an itinerant merchant, you should reach an agreement with them to pay for the work in installments, following the progress of the renovation project.
+You could, for example, retain one last payment, representing 10 to 15 % of the total project costs, until the work is completely done.
 This will ensure the work will be entirely done and finished to your satisfaction.

 Making a payment over 2 months before the start of the work

-If the electrician or plumber requests a payment to be made over 2 months in advance :
+If the merchant requests a payment to be made over 2 months in advance :